dcalled/weather-movies/readme.md

 # Movie Weather API

 ## **Overview**
 This project is a Flask-based API that integrates movie and weather data.
-The service allows users to query information about a movie and retrieve details such as the title, genres, and the weather conditions (maximum and minimum temperatures) on the movie's release date.
+The service allows users to query information about a movie and retrieve details such as the title, genres, and the weather conditions (maximum and minimum temperatures) for the city of Medellin, Colombia on the movie's release date.

 ### **Features**
 - Fetches movie details by query using external movie APIs.